JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

 .. function:: getsolvetime(m::AbstractMathProgModel)

-    Returns the total elapsed solver time during the optimization process.
+    Returns the total elapsed solution time as reported by the solver.

 .. function:: getsimplexiter(m::AbstractMathProgModel)